“The day o’ reckoning will soon be upon us. Heed these words sinners and repent! Death is coming… death!”

 “Don’t give him any money!
 He’ll only spend it on smack or booze!”

 Ann turned to see who had joined them.
-A well-dressed man in his early twenties, wearing a dark, pinstriped suit was staring down his nose at the busker.
+A well-dressed man in his early twenties, wearing a dark, pinstriped suit stood staring down his nose at the busker.

 Ann frowned at the rude man.
 “Excuse me?”

 “He’s a junkie, a total waster.
 He will blow anything he gets on drugs or booze.
-Don’t give him anything!” said the man, resting his hands on his hips.
+Don’t give him anything!” said the man, hands on hips.

 “And what is your worth as a person that I should value your opinion?”